simonh1000/file-reader/README.md

 Note in particular that you need to add `"native-modules": true,` to your elm-package.json file as is done in the examples.

+## examples

+If you want to try the examples, you will need to edit src/Native/FileReader.js to replace the comments in the first two lines.

 ## Disclaimer